DRAKE UNIVERSITY COLLEGE OF PHARMACY AND HEALTH SCIENCES

 10. The Student Affairs Officer shall retain a list of all the students who have been nominated or who have expressed a desire to serve on the Committee for the selection of temporary and future appointees.

-11. If a member of the Committee is charged with violating the Honor Code, he/she shall be removed from the Committee until the charges are resolved and a temporary replacement shall be nominated and confirmed as described above.
-If the Committee member admits guilt or is found guilty of an Honor Code violation, then he/she shall no longer serve on the Committee unless he/she is specifically allowed to continue by the Dean.
+11. If a member of the Committee is charged with violating the Honor Code, they shall be removed from the Committee until the charges are resolved and a temporary replacement shall be nominated and confirmed as described above.
+If the Committee member admits guilt or is found guilty of an Honor Code violation, then they shall no longer serve on the Committee unless they are specifically allowed to continue by the Dean.
 In that case, the temporary replacement shall serve out the remainder of the removed student's term.

 12. All other Committee openings shall be filled via the nomination/confirmation procedure described above, with replacements serving out the remainder of the exiting student's term.